-On the 154th birth anniversary of Nobel Laureate Rabindranath Tagore today, here are some interesting and lesser known facts on the life and times of this finest poet.
+On the 74th death anniversary of Nobel Laureate Rabindranath Tagore today, here are some interesting and lesser known facts on the life and times of this finest poet.

 Rabindranath Tagore.
 Pic/AFP

 Rabindranath Tagore, who was fondly called as Gurudev, was born in the Jorasanko mansion in Kolkata to parents Debendranath Tagore and Sarada Devi.
 He was educated at home and at seventeen was sent to England for formal schooling.
 In the later years, in addition to his literary activities, he managed the family estates which brought him into close touch with common people and increased his interest in social reforms.

 In 1913, he became the first non-European to win the Nobel Prize in Literature.

 His compositions were chosen by two nations as their national anthems, India's Jana Gana Mana and Bangladesh's Amar Shonar Bangla.